Jake Christensen

-Jake Christensen (born August 15, 1986) is former American football quarterback for the Dresden Monarchs football team in the German Football League.
-His father is former National Football League veteran Jeff Christensen, who played for the Cincinnati Bengals, Philadelphia Eagles, and Cleveland Browns during his career.
+Jake Christensen (born August 15, 1986) is an American former professional football quarterback for the Dresden Monarchs football team in the German Football League (GFL).
+His father is former National Football League (NFL) veteran Jeff Christensen, who played for the Cincinnati Bengals, Philadelphia Eagles, and Cleveland Browns during his career.
 Before his playing days at Iowa Hawkeyes, Jake played his high school football at Lockport Township High School.